simonbaron-it/HomeLab-EnterpriseEnvironment/Documentation/Domain-Controller/Active-Directory.md

 ### OU Design Decisions
 The structure separates different Active Directory objects based on their purpose.
-  - <b>Users</b> are separated by department to allow department-specific policies to be applied where required.
+> - `Users` are separated by department to allow department-specific policies to be applied where required.
-  - <b>Computers</b> are separated from user accounts so computer-based Group Policies can be targeted independently.
+> - `Computers` are separated from user accounts so computer-based Group Policies can be targeted independently.
-  - <b>Servers</b> are separated from standard workstations because servers generally require different configuration and security policies.
+> - `Servers` are separated from standard workstations because servers generally require different configuration and security policies.
-  - <b>Groups</b> provide a logical location for security groups used to control access to resources.
+> - `Groups` provide a logical location for security groups used to control access to resources.
-  - <b>Service Accounts</b> are separated from standard user accounts so they can be managed independently.
+> - `Service Accounts` are separated from standard user accounts so they can be managed independently.

 ## User Accounts
 > 20 test user accounts were created to represent employees from different departments within the organisation.
 These users were placed into their corresponding departmental OUs and assigned appropriate security group memberships.

 ### Naming Convention
-User accounts follow a `[first initial][surname]` naming convention.
+User accounts follow a `[first initial]` `[surname]` naming convention.

 #### Examples:
 |User|Username|Department|OU|